lixk28/lixk28/README.md

 + :school: **About me**: I am a student in Sun Yat-sen University majoring in Computer Science(supercomputing).
 + :books: **I’m currently learning**: C++, python, machine learning, game theory, LaTeX.
-+ :lollipop: **I'm currently interested in**: Machine Learning, Competitive Programming, Computer Vision and Computer Graphics.
++ :lollipop: **I'm currently interested in**: Machine Learning(especially deep reinforcement learning), Competitive Programming, Computer Vision and Computer Graphics.
 + 📫 **How to reach me**: You can send an email to me by snowdensama@gmail.com.

 <!--START_SECTION:waka-->